Model-independent estimation of the cosmography parameters using cosmic chronometers: Model independent description of data and the Gaussian process

 where $Y$ is the column vector of observation $y_i$.
 The final step is finding the best value of the hyper parameters which can be done by building a likelihood function and then find the best hyper parameters by maximizing the likelihood or Bayesian inference \cite{10.5555/1162254}.

-In the GP, we should emphasize two important points, 1- the scenario allows us to consider a non-diagonal covariance as well as a diagonal one for the covariance of the dataset.
+We should emphasize two important points, 1- the scenario allows us to consider a non-diagonal covariance as well as a diagonal one for the covariance of the dataset.
 This is crucial for consideration of the systematic uncertainties in CC data.
-2- the form of the kernel function might affects the final results, so we consider two Matern $(\nu=3.5,\nu=4.5)$ kernel along with the Gaussian to avoid any possible bias of the kernel.
+2- the form of the kernel function might affects the final results, so we consider two Matern $(\nu=3.5,\nu=4.5)$ kernels along with the Gaussian to avoid any possible bias due to the GP kernel.
 To see more details of these kernels see \cite{Mehrabi:2020zau}.
-It is worth noting that the family of Matern kernels is a generalization of kernel ~\ref{eq:gp} and it is widely used in multivariate statistical analysis.
-In this case the absolute exponential kernel is parameterized by an additional parameter $\nu$.
-If $\nu$ goes to infinity, the kernel becomes Eq.~\ref{eq:gp} and if $\nu=1/2$ the kernel becomes equivalent to the absolute exponential kernel.
+It is worth noting that the family of Matern kernels is a generalization of kernel (\ref{eq:gp}) and it is widely used in multivariate statistical analysis.
+In this case, the absolute exponential kernel is parameterized by an additional parameter $\nu$.
+If $\nu$ goes to infinity, the kernel becomes Eq.~(\ref{eq:gp}) and if $\nu=1/2$ the kernel becomes equivalent to the absolute exponential kernel.

 Another useful property of the GP is that the derivative of the reconstructed function can be easily obtained.
 In fact, the first and second derivative are given by \cite{10.5555/1162254}:

 and